The holonomy of a singular leaf: Higher holonomies of singular leaves

-\subsubsection{Ehresmann $ {\mathcal F}$-connections and NQ-manifolds}
+\subsubsection{Ehresmann $ {\fol{F}}$-connections and NQ-manifolds}

-Since most singular foliations that appear in a given concrete problem are locally real analytic, and since locally real analytic singular foliations do admit geometric resolution over a locally compact open subset in view of Theorem 2.4 in \cite{LLS}, the following theorem justifies the assumption that we always make about the existence of a universal NQ-manifold for $ \mathcal F$ on $M_L$.
+Most singular foliations that appear in a given concrete problem are locally real analytic.
+Since locally real analytic singular foliations do admit a geometric resolution over a locally compact open subset by Theorem 2.4 in \cite{LLS}, the following theorem justifies the assumption (that we always make) about the existence of a universal NQ-manifold for $ \fol{F}$ on $M_L$.

-\begin{theorem} Consider a complete Ehresmann ${\mathcal F}$-connection $(M_L,p,H)$ near a compact leaf $L$.
-The following statements are equivalent: \begin{enumerate} \item[(i)] There exists an $ \ell \in L$ such that $ {\mathcal T}_\ell$ admits a geometric resolution. \item[(ii)] The restriction of ${\mathcal F}$ to $M_L$ admits a universal NQ-manifold. \end{enumerate} In particular, if $ {\mathcal T}_\ell$ is a locally real analytic singular foliation, and $ p^{-1}(\ell)$ is relatively compact in $M$, then (ii) holds. \end{theorem} Of course, $ {\mathcal T}_\ell$ is a locally real analytic singular foliation if ${\mathcal F}$ is locally real analytic singular foliation and $p$ is, around each point, real analytic in some local coordinates (that do not need to patch in a real analytic manner). \begin{proof} It is obvious that (ii) implies (i).
-Conversely, Proposition \ref{prop:loctriv} implies that for any $\ell, \ell'\in L$, $\mathcal T_\ell$ and $\mathcal{ T}_{\ell'}$ are isomorphic and that any $\ell'\in L$ has a neighbourhood $U_{\ell'}$ such that $p^{-1}(U_{\ell'})\subset M_L$ admits a geometric resolution.
+\begin{theorem} Consider a complete Ehresmann ${\fol{F}}$-connection $(M_L,p,H)$ near a compact leaf $L$.
+The following statements are equivalent: \begin{enumerate} \item[(i)] There exists an $ \ell \in L$ such that $ {\fol{T}}_\ell$ admits a geometric resolution. \item[(ii)] The restriction of ${\fol{F}}$ to $M_L$ admits a universal NQ-manifold. \end{enumerate} In particular, if $ {\fol{T}}_\ell$ is a locally real analytic singular foliation, and $ p^{-1}(\ell)$ is relatively compact in $M$, then (ii) holds. \end{theorem} Of course, $ {\fol{T}}_\ell$ is a locally real analytic singular foliation if ${\fol{F}}$ is locally real analytic singular foliation and $p$ is, around each point, real analytic in some local coordinates (that do not need to patch in a real analytic manner). \begin{proof} It is obvious that (ii) implies (i).
+Conversely, Proposition \ref{prop:loctriv} implies that for any $\ell, \ell'\in L$, $\fol{T}_\ell$ and $\mathcal{ T}_{\ell'}$ are isomorphic and that any $\ell'\in L$ has a neighborhood $U_{\ell'}$ such that $p^{-1}(U_{\ell'})\subset M_L$ admits a geometric resolution.
 By compactness of $L$, $M_L$ can be covered by finitely many such $p^{-1}(U_{\ell'})$.
-The statement now follows from Section 3.2.2 in \cite{LLS}. \end{proof}
+The statement now follows from Theorem 2.4 in \cite{LLS}. \end{proof}